ssmirr/appdev-chapters/string.md

 a.at(-1) # => "!"
 ```

+### include?

+`include?` takes a String argument and returns `true` or `false` if the argument exists in the String that `include?` is called on.

+<iframe height="600px" width="100%" src="https://repl.it/@raghubetina/stringinclude?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## More on adding strings together

 We spend a lot of time composing strings of output for our users, so let's see a few more examples.
 Try this: